 FSI – for foreign tax credits on foreign source investment income that is not part of a UTD.

+For the 2016 financial year only, report exploration credits directly distributed by a greenfields mineral explorer in the Foreign income tax offset field with the Type of payment field set to DIV.

 7.89 Australian franking credits from a New Zealand franking company – the amount of Australian franking credits the investment account has received from a New Zealand franking company.